AvaLovelace1/mini-hugo-webcomic/README.md

 ### Adding non-comic pages

-Non-comic pages (such as an "About" or "Extras" page) can be added with:
+Non-comic pages (such as an “About” or “Extras” page) can be added with:

 ```bash
 hugo new content [TITLE].md